jetuala/rock-paper-scissors/README.md

 // The second project of The Odin Project is to write a simple rock-paper-scissors game.
+I am putting a Street Fighter II twist on this project!